fontsource/fontsource/README.md

 yarn add fontsource-open-sans // npm install fontsource-open-sans
 ```

 Then within your app entry file or site component, import it in.
-For example in Gatsby, you could choose to import it into a layout template (`layout.js`), page component, or `gatsby-browser.js`.
+For example in Gatsby, you could choose to import it into a layout template (`layout.js`), page component (`index.js`), or `gatsby-browser.js`.

 ```javascript
 import "fontsource-open-sans" // Defaults to weight 400 with all styles included.